milochristiansen/rubble8/std_lib/docs/Rubble Changelog.md

 * Rubble is now on [GitHub](https://github.com/milochristiansen/rubble8)!
 This required changing all the import paths, although nothing should break because of this.
+* Updated the build instructions to reflect the new import path and the fact that source is now on github rather than included in the package.

 8.5.3 (For DF 44.3) Fixed raw errors.